demisto/content/Packs/WorkdayITAdmin/Integrations/Workday_IT_Admin/README.md

 Workday IAM Integration
-This integration was integrated and tested with version xx of Workday IT Admin
 ## Configure Workday IT Admin on Cortex XSOAR

 1. Navigate to **Settings** > **Integrations** > **Servers & Services**.